Stephen Curda Director – Illinois Department of Veterans’ Affairs

-Elisabeth (Gronvall) Pennix is the Acting Director of the Illinois Department of Veterans’ Affairs (IDVA) as of May 21, 2018.
-Ms. Pennix is responsible for nearly 1300 employees of the IDVA, managing a budget of approximately $150 million.
-She leads a team of professionals that serves the more than 720,000 veterans through 70 veteran service offices, 4 skilled care nursing homes for over 900 aging veterans, and numerous programs for women veterans, veteran entrepreneurs, Gold Star families and Hiring Heroes.
+Retired Brigadier General Stephen K. Curda, Ph.D. was appointed as the Director of the Illinois Department of Veterans’ Affairs (IDVA) by Governor Rauner on June 5, 2018.
+He is responsible for nearly 1300 employees of the IDVA and manages a budget of approximately $150 million.
+Dr. Curda leads a team of professionals that serves more than 720,000 veterans across the state of Illinois.

 Dr. Curda has served in the US military for over 30 years in both active duty, Guard and Reserve positions.
 He has commanded units at every echelon from platoon, company, battalion, brigade and two general officer level commands.
 He is an Operation IRAQI FREEDOM (OIF) and Operation ENDURING FREEDOM (OEF) veteran having deployed to Iraq and Afghanistan.
 His numerous awards and decorations include the Army Distinguished Service Medal, Legion of Merit, Bronze Star Medal, Meritorious Service Medal, the Joint Service Commendation Medal, the Army Service Commendation Medal, the Army Service Achievement Medal, various campaign and service medals and the parachutist badge to include foreign jump wings from Canada and Italy.